-All persons making reports are required to co-operate with the MLRO or her nominated officer during any subsequent investigation, and at no time and under no circumstances should any suspicions be voiced to the person or persons suspected of the money laundering, even where SOCA has given consent to a particular transaction proceeding.
+All persons making reports are required to co-operate with the MLRO or an officer nominated by the MLRO during any subsequent investigation, and at no time and under no circumstances should any suspicions be voiced to the person or persons suspected of the money laundering, even where SOCA has given consent to a particular transaction proceeding.

 Examples of how money laundering may occur and details of how suspicions should be recorded and reported are provided in a guidance note for employees.
+There is no single flag which would identify money laundering, however, the following may, in some cases, be an indication of money laundering activity: